assimp/assimp-docs/source/usage/use_the_lib.rst

 	  SceneObject parent;
 	  Matrix4x4 transform;

-	  // if node has meshes, create a new scene object for it if( node.mNumMeshes > 0) {
+	  //If node has meshes, create a new scene object for it if( node.mNumMeshes > 0) {
 		SceneObjekt newObject = new SceneObject;
 		targetParent.addChild( newObject);
 		// copy the meshes
 		CopyMeshes( node, newObject);

-		// the new object is the parent for all child nodes parent = newObject;
+		//The new object is the parent for all child nodes parent = newObject;
 		transform.SetUnity();
 	  } else {